galiprandi/smart-doc/docs/README.md

 # Smart Doc — Documentation

 This folder hosts Smart Doc’s internal documentation.
-This commit introduces `AGENTS.md` at the repository root with clear guidance for AI agents (and humans) contributing to this project.
+See `AGENTS.md` at the repository root for guardrails and contributor guidelines.

-- Agent contributors: see `AGENTS.md` for guardrails, scope, and editing guidelines.
+- Agent contributors: see `AGENTS.md` for scope and editing rules.
 - Docs scope: change‑driven, English‑only, minimal churn.
 - Output location: generated pages live under `docs/`.

+## Workflows
+- Push + PR (default): updates docs on pushes to `main` (with anti‑loop and `paths-ignore`) and previews on PRs.
+- PR‑only previews: supported for repos that only want safe previews on pull requests.
+See `README.md` for the “PR-only workflow example (no pushes, safe previews)`, including `concurrency` and `actions/checkout@v4` with `fetch-depth: 0`.

 TODO: Expand module and architecture docs as code changes introduce or modify components.